How to Reset the Bank Reconciliation in Sage 50

 Reset Bank Reconciliation in Sage

-Step 1: Create a backup file:
+Step 1: Create a Backup File

 Make a backup of your data because all previously completed bank reconciliation information will be permanently lost if you don’t.